 - Your brace or splint becomes wet, damaged, or comes off.

 - You have questions or concerns about your injury, treatment, or care.

 - A support device , such as a brace, cast, or splint may be needed to hold your broken bones in place.
-It will decrease your arm movement and allow it to heal.
+It will decrease your arm movement and allow the bones to heal.

 - Closed reduction may be done to put your bones back into the correct position without surgery.

 - Open reduction surgery may be needed to put your bones back into the correct position.
 An incision is made and the bones are put back in the correct position.
-This may include the use of special wires, pins, plates or screws.
+This may include the use of wires, pins, plates, or screws.